cbsd/reggae/README.md

 ```

 Through config file in `/usr/local/etc/reggae.conf` you can change values for
 anything Reggae is using.
+If you want to use CBSD for jail management instead
+of base, you should set `BACKEND=cbsd` in `reggaer.conf`.
+Ater
-Ater `reggae network-init`, you'll get jail with DHCP
+`reggae network-init`, you'll get jail with DHCP and DNS which is used to lease
-and DNS which is used to lease IPs to jails and virtual machines and to
+IPs to jails and virtual machines and to register all resources in DNS so that
-register all resources in DNS so that you can use FQDN instead of IP addresses.
+you can use FQDN instead of IP addresses.
+The DNS jail IP is used in
-The DNS jail IP is used in /etc/resolvconf.conf, so that changes of network
+/etc/resolvconf.conf, so that changes of network parameters are passed to the
-parameters are passed to the appropriate jail.
-Also, host will use DNS jail IP
+appropriate jail.
+Also, host will use DNS jail IP in /etc/resolv.conf.
+In
-in /etc/resolv.conf.
-In short, it enables you to not remember jail IPs when you
+short, it enables you to not remember jail IPs when you have to use them, but
-have to use them, but use `<jail name>.<domain>` to reference them, in which
+use `<jail name>.<domain>` to reference them, in which case <domain> comes from
-case <domain> comes from /usr/local/etc/reggae.conf.
+/usr/local/etc/reggae.conf.

 Or you can just
 **[see it all in action](https://www.youtube.com/watch?v=6GPKO6Gp7b0&list=PLtcibmaW4u3tJj8m1bKH8TbmYWxayX5VC)**,